Citizen Scientists Can Save the World

 The World Wildlife Fund just came out with a report showing that we have lost half of the numbers of wild species on this earth in the last 40 years alone.

-Mary Ellen Hannibal, author of Citizen Scientist, Searching for Heroes and Hope in an age of extinction says, “It’s important to think of extinction as visions of the polar bear on the ice flow or African elephants being hunted to extinction for their ivory, but just as important are losing numbers of species in our own backyards.
-The number of birds migrating overhead. the number of butterflies migrating through are being vastly reduced by human impacts.
+Mary Ellen Hannibal, author of Citizen Scientist, Searching for Heroes and Hope in an age of extinction says, “It’s important to think of extinction as visions of the polar bear on the ice flow, or African elephants being hunted to extinction for their ivory, but just as important are losing numbers of species in our own backyards.
+The number of birds migrating overhead. the number of butterflies migrating through are being vastly reduced by human impacts.”

-Heather: Hannibal believes that one of the planets greatest hopes for survival is a growing league of “citizen scientists.”
+Hannibal believes that one of the planets greatest hopes for survival is a growing league of “citizen scientists.”
 Citizen science is a general term referring to regular people without advanced degrees contributing to scientific research.

-Hannibal: I find quite a lot of heroes and mostly they’re regular people, and some scientists and policy leaders but really regular people who are attuned to supporting nature in whatever way they can, and who see what needs to be done and are doing it.
-I think the important thing to understand is we are all heroes, we are all on a heroic journey, that’s part of our life history and it’s in our power to put this into our daily life to help support nature.
-Let’s keep the world beautiful, let’s support it and keep it and not lose it.
+“I find quite a lot of heroes, and mostly they’re regular people, who are attuned to supporting nature in whatever way they can.
+People who see what needs to be done and are doing it.
+I think the important thing to understand is, we are all heroes, we are all on a heroic journey, that’s part of our life history.
+It’s in our power to put this into our daily life to help support nature.
+Let’s keep the world beautiful, let’s support it, and keep it, and not lose it.”

 Mary Ellen Hannibal’s book, Citizen Scientist, Searching for Heroes and Hope in an age of extinction” provides a rich education on how you can become a citizen scientist, and in Hannibal’s eyes, an essential element to saving our planet and a much-needed everyday hero.